 When these images are viewed in Lightbox (Lightbox photo-viewing app), the maximum Instagram resolution becomes 612 x 612 pixels.

 In terms of uploading videos, it can be 3-15 seconds long.
 The Instagram aspect ratio here is 640 x 640 pixels for this clip.

-Every single one of the images and videos you share appear in your profile and within your photo feed.
+Every single one of the images and videos you share appears in your personal profile and within your photo feed.

 If your visibility is set to ‘private’, then only approved followers will be able to see your shared content.